 - Psychiatric service dogs

-This is a slightly wider category: psychiatric dogs can help their handlers if they are suffering from post-traumatic disorder, OCD, bipolar disorder, schizophrenia, depression, or anxiety.
+This is a slightly wider category: psychiatric dogs can help their handlers if they are suffering from post traumatic disorder, OCD, bipolar disorder, schizophrenia, depression, or anxiety.
 These dogs are not to be confused with emotional support or therapy dogs that are usually not trained to perform their duties.
 Psychiatric service dogs can sense when their owner is anxious, they are trained to be a calming presence, and to help with environmental assessment, to name a few tasks.
 Best psychiatric service dog breeds are most often those with the right temperament and intelligence for the task, such as Poodles, or Labs, but many others can be trained, as well.
 After all, loving comfort is sometimes the most important thing and a massive helping hand, and there’s no limit to breeds when it comes to love and support a pooch can offer.

 What to Look for In Service Dog Vests and Harnesses

-You have to make sure that the size of the vest or harness is right for your dog–nothing too tight or too loose will work.
+You have to make sure that the size of the vest or harness is right for your dog – nothing too tight or too loose will work.
 Luckily, there are service dog accessories for canines of all shapes and sizes so finding the perfect fit shouldn’t be an issue.
 Also, always look out for adjustable straps and other parts that help you adapt the vest for your pupper.
 This is crucial in many ways – it allows for your pet to be comfortable while still secured.
 And it is instrumental for limiting the possibility of chafing and irritation.

 - Ease of putting on and off